Single Person Child Carer Credit

 How to apply

-You can claim the SPCCC online using Revenue's PAYE Anytime service, which is accessed through Revenue's myAccount service.
+You can claim the SPCCC online using Revenue's PAYE Services, which is accessed through Revenue's myAccount service.
 You can also claim the credit by completing Form SPCC1 (pdf) and sending it to Revenue.
-However, you cannot surrender the SPCCC to a secondary claimant using PAYE Anytime.
+However, you cannot surrender the SPCCC to a secondary claimant using PAYE Services.

 There are some situations where Revenue may not allocate the credit correctly.